To provide Surveys and education regarding state-of-the-art immunohistochemistry methods for diagnosis, prognosis and prediction.

 - PM2 - Estrogen Receptor (ER) and Progesterone Receptor (PgR) Immunohistochemistry Tissue Microarray

 - PM3 - CD20 Immunohistochemistry Tissue Microarray

 - PM6 - Highly Sensitive Anaplastic Lymphoma Kinase (ALK)

 - Support other CAP committees and programs by reviewing critiques and by providing materials (paraffin blocks) for the Performance Improvement in Surgical Pathology (PIP) Program.

-- Contribute to CAP publications (eg, the Archives of Pathology & Laboratory Medicine series “Best Practices in Diagnostic Immunohistochemistry,” chapters in the Quality Management in Anatomic Pathology manual, CAP TODAY articles).
+- Contribute to CAP publications (eg, the Archives of Pathology & Laboratory Medicine series “Practical Applications of Diagnostic Immunohistochemistry,” chapters in the Quality Management in Anatomic Pathology manual, CAP TODAY articles).